Adversarial Bug Reports as a Security Risk in Language Model-Based Automated Program Repair: Introduction

 \item \textbf{RQ2:} What defenses are feasible, and at which points in the workflow can attacks be mitigated effectively? \end{itemize}

 To answer these questions, we systematically design attacks that exploit common APR workflows.
-We conduct experiments using state-of-the-art language models and representative open-source software repositories.
+We conduct experiments using a leading LLM-powered APR system and representative open-source software repositories.
 Our study measures the feasibility, success rates, and cost implications of such attacks, and discusses possible hardening strategies for APR systems and project workflows.

-By highlighting a novel class of threats in the software supply chain, our work urges the community to reconsider long-held trust assumptions in automated repair pipelines.
-We advocate for a security-aware design of APR systems—one that balances repair effectiveness with resilience to adversarial misuse.

-This is no longer a purely theoretical concern: recent real-world attacks have exploited issue tracking systems to inject malicious inputs into downstream automation.
-For instance, adversaries have used crafted Jira tickets to trigger AI-driven actions as part of a multi-stage attack on Atlassian’s MCP infrastructure~\cite{frenchJiraTicketsBecome2025, bambergerCatoCTRLThreat2025}, and prompt injection vulnerabilities have been demonstrated in GitLab’s AI assistant~\cite{willisonRemotePromptInjection}.
+This is no longer a purely theoretical concern: recent real-world attacks have exploited issue tracking systems to inject malicious inputs into downstream automation~\cite{wunderwuzzi_month}.
+For instance, adversaries have used crafted Jira tickets to trigger AI-driven actions as part of a multi-stage attack on Atlassian’s MCP infrastructure~\cite{frenchJiraTicketsBecome2025, bambergerCatoCTRLThreat2025}, and prompt injection vulnerabilities have been demonstrated in GitLab’s AI assistant~\cite{willisonRemotePromptInjection}, GitHub Copilot~\cite{wunderwuzzi_copilot,trail_copilot}, and OpenHands~\cite{wunderwuzzi_openhands, wunderwuzzi_openhands2}.
 These incidents underscore the urgent need to secure the interfaces between user-submitted bug reports and automated code generation systems.